 Discussion Questions Added to Christian Nationlism Booklet

-Hi Friends, several good reviews were posted this week here, and I have added questions for small group discussion below.
-I also added these questions formally to the books for purchase and they should be live within the next few days.
-Thanks again for your help with reviews and spreading the word.
+Hi Friends, a couple of good reviews were posted this week here, and I have added questions for small group discussion below.
+I also formally added these questions to the books for purchase; they should be live within the next few days.
+Please let me know if you have any others that you think would be good to include.
+Thanks in advance for your continued help with reviews and spreading the word.
 May God bless the work of our hands!

 Chapter 1: Defining Christian Nationalism